 Pedro Cabrera, M.A., CJE, is the publications adviser for Judson High School.
 He advises The Fuel student newspaper, the school yearbook, The Rocket, and oversees all social media for the campus.
 He was named Distinguished Educator of the Year in 2019, a Spirit of Judson Award Winner, and given the Pathfinder Award from the Texas Association of Journalism Educators.
 He is a part of the Texas Association of Journalism Educators and the Journalism Education Association, having presented at state and national conventions.
 Lastly, he is the coordinator of JEA’s Scholastic Journalism Week.

-Cabrera will lead the Audience Engagement & Web Development module.
+Cabrera leads the Audience Engagement & Web Development module.

 Delbert Ellerton advises the Southerner newspaper at Midtown High School in Atlanta and has advised student publications for 14 years.
 The Southerner consistently rates highly in state, regional and national competitions.
 In 2021, the Southerner received its first Online Pacemaker Award and 10th Pacemaker overall.
 The Southerner has received two CSPA Gold Crowns in the past three years.
 Ellerton is a graduate of Midtown under its former name, Henry W. Grady High School.
 He is also a Columbia Journalism School graduate and worked professionally at the Macon Telegraph, Newport News Daily Press, Atlanta Journal-Constitution and Bloomberg.
 His beats, over a 10-year career, included general assignment, sports, education, the environment and business.
 Ellerton’s recognitions include: Georgia Scholastic Press Association Adviser of the Year and CSPA Special Recognition Adviser.
 Ellerton has presented for the Georgia Scholastic Press Association and the 2021 JEA Adviser’s Institute.

-Ellerton will lead the News Gathering & Writing module.
+Ellerton leads the News Gathering & Writing module.

 Myia Griffith teaches journalism and Principles of Arts, AV Technology and Communications in North Texas.
 She also serves as publications adviser for the yearbook and an award-winning online school news site.
 Though entering year 20 in the classroom, she continues to seek new ways to make teaching and learning more effective and enjoyable for students.
 Griffith actively seeks opportunities for her students to gain exposure to “real world” journalism applications, getting away from the classroom (newsroom) and out into the field as often as possible.
 She is grateful that her students have earned local, state and national recognition for their work in scholastic journalism, but she believes emphasis should be on student progress from story concept to polished published work.
 Griffith’s background is in print journalism (research, reporting, copy editing, layout/design), corporate communications and public relations.
 She and her husband have a business consulting firm which also features custom graphics, photography and event support.

-Griffith will lead the Law, Ethics & News Literacy module.
+Griffith leads the Law, Ethics & News Literacy module.